cs3org/OCM-API/IETF-OCM-IP.md

 Servers, and reject the request with HTTP status 401 otherwise.
-3. MUST verify the `ocm`-labeled signature against the JWKS of the sender domain, following the verification rules of [OCM] (single `ocm` label, required covered components, content-digest match, `created` within a freshness window, `keyid` domain equal to the sender domain), and reject the request with HTTP status 401 on any failure.
+3. MUST verify the `ocm`-labeled signature against the JWKS of the sender domain, following the verification rules of [OCM] (single `ocm` label, required covered components, content-digest match [RFC9530], `created` within a freshness window, `keyid` domain equal to the sender domain), and reject the request with HTTP status 401 on any failure.